VoxelPrincess/code-spells/linux/debian_definitions.md

-# 📘 Debian Definitions and Core Concepts
+# Debian Definitions

-### 🐧 Essential theory for installing and using Debian 12
+Definitions and explanations for Debian-based systems.

 ---